 Training commonly includes crate and potty training, barking, and positive leadership.
 They should also be trained in basic obedience and socialization.

-Taking your Corgi to a groomer is very convenient but also costly.
+Taking your dog to a groomer is very convenient but also costly.

-Depending on the groomer, the owner will have to pay about $40 to $60 per visit, and they should be taken to the saloon about every 4 to 8 weeks, although you should be able to brush your Corgi at home yourself as well.
+Depending on the groomer, the owner will have to pay about $40 to $60 per visit, and they should be taken to the salon about every 4 to 8 weeks, although you should be able to brush him at home yourself as well.

 During shedding season, they will probably need more frequent visits or more regular brushing, even daily.

 Throughout Corgi’s life, medical tests, and procedures will be necessary to ensure your dog’s health.
-This may cost a lot and therefore it’s advisable to have medical insurance.
+This may let you spend a lot and therefore it’s advisable to have medical insurance.

 Pet Insurance can cover medical expenses such as vet visits, routine checkups, dental care, lab tests, and vaccines, but it’s mostly for any unexpected illnesses and accidents.

-It can cost you $500 to $600 a year to get good quality medical insurance for your Corgi, but it will give you peace of mind that your pup will be taken care of and there will be enough support when the unexpected happens.
+You can expect to pay around $500 to $600 a year to get good quality medical insurance for your pup, but it will give you peace of mind that he will be taken care of and there will be enough support when the unexpected happens.

 Environmental maintenance does not take a big chunk out of a pet owner’s budget.
-The only cost here is to buy poop bags as well as a poop scoop.
+The only expenses here are to buy poop bags as well as a poop scoop.
 This will cost you about $5 a month for the bags and a one-time $30 for the scoop.